-Although the VAE and DVAE are in essence an excellent framework for extracting efficient and compact data representations, there are relatively few works on their practical application to data source coding, i.e., including quantization and bitrate issues for data transmission or storage.
-We have mentioned above the problem of $\myz$ ``vanishing'' or ``being ignored'' when a powerful deterministic temporal encoder-decoder is used, and a few papers have related this problem to the need to better encode $\myz$, in the source coding sense, with an information-theoretic interpretation of the VAE as a lossy coder \citep{kingma2016improved, chen2017variational}.
-Among the very few papers on practical application of (D)VAE to data coding, we can mention the ConvDRAW model of \citep{gregor2016towards}, which learns and encodes a hierarchy of latent variables, resulting in an image lossy compression that performs similarly to JPEG.
-Other examples include VQ-VAE (that is a mix of VAE and vector quantization of $\myz$) applied to speech coding \citep{van2017neural, garbacea2019low}, and video compression with rate-distortion autoencoders \citep{habibian2019video}.
+Although VAE and DVAE are excellent frameworks for extracting efficient and compact data representations, there are relatively few studies on their practical application to source coding (i.e., data compression including quantization and bitrate issues for data transmission or storage).
+We have mentioned above the problem of $\myz$ ``vanishing'' or ``being ignored'' when a powerful deterministic temporal encoder-decoder is used, and a few papers have related this problem to the need to better encode $\myz$, in the source coding sense, with an information-theoretic interpretation of a VAE as a lossy coder \citep{kingma2016improved, chen2017variational}.
+Among the few papers on the practical application of (D)VAE to data coding, we can mention the ConvDRAW model proposed by \citet{gregor2016towards}, which learns and encodes a hierarchy of latent variables, resulting in an image lossy compression that performs similarly to JPEG.
+Other examples include VQ-VAE, which is a mix of VAE and vector quantization of $\myz$, applied to speech coding \citep{van2017neural, garbacea2019low} and video compression with rate-distortion autoencoders \citep{habibian2019video}.